Wormhole Time Machines and Multiple Histories: Creating time travel paradoxes

+Therefore, a massive object's temperature is a \textbf{monotonically decreasing} function $T\left(\tau\right)$, where $\tau$ is the proper time along a timelike geodesic.

+It is interesting, although not crucial for our purposes, to allow for massless ``objects'' as well.
+In this case, the geodesic is lightlike, and $\tau$ is an affine parameter.
+We will assume that the ``object'' is a photon gas, which satisfies the equation $N\sim VT^{3}$ where $N$ is the number of photons, $V$ is the volume, and $T$ is the temperature.
+The temperature is still monotonically decreasing, as it is reduced by the gradual absorption of photons into atoms in the air as the gas travels.

 To prove that there is a paradox, we must first prove that the objects always collide; if they don't, then there is no way for the object to change its past trajectory, and thus there will be no paradoxes.
-In the case of a permanent wormhole, an object comes in radially from infinity towards decreasing values of $r$, enters the time machine at time $t$, and then exits it at $t-2$, now moving to infinity towards increasing values of $r$.
+An object comes in radially from infinity towards decreasing values of $r$, enters the time machine at time $t$, and then exits it at $t-2$, now moving to infinity towards increasing values of $r$.
 We thus have two half-infinite lines that are not parallel and therefore \textbf{must cross}, so there will always be a collision.

-In the case of a temporary wormhole, since the entrance to the time machine only exists for a small time window around $t=1$, it is possible for objects to miss the time machine and never travel back in time.
-However, as long as an object enters the time machine, the same proof as for a permanent wormhole applies.
-Therefore, in both models, collisions are inevitable as long as time travel actually occurs.

 Now, let's say that the object arrives in the vicinity of the time machine at some initial temperature $T_{0}$.
 Since the temperature is monotonically decreasing, after traversing a finite distance the object enters the time machine at a strictly lower temperature $T_{1}<T_{0}$.
 Since the throat length is zero, the object exits the time machine in the past at the same temperature $T_{1}$.
 It moves a bit away from the time machine until it reaches an even lower temperature $T_{2}<T_{1}$, and then collides with its past self.